alimoradimllm/Linux-Security-Audit-Scan-Script/README.md

-# 🔐 Linux Security Audit Toolkit
+# 🔐 Linux Security Audit Script

 This repository contains a collection of security audit scripts designed to perform comprehensive hardening and compliance checks on Linux